FirstEver-eu/Intel-Chipset-Updater/A_Deep_Dive_Into_Confusion.md

 I'm currently working on a tool for updating **Intel Chipset Drivers** — and honestly, the deeper I dig, the more horrified I become.
 Let me share a bit of this headache with you, using the barely-breathing **X79 / C600 platform** as my case study.
 Yes, I’m stubborn — I still use this machine for *everything* in 2025.
-You can find the full specs in my signature.
+For example, you can see how this platform handles modern GPUs in my YouTube video demonstrating NVIDIA Smooth Motion technology: [https://www.youtube.com/watch?v=TXstp8kN7j4](https://www.youtube.com/watch?v=TXstp8kN7j4)

 ---